Cafe Wha?: Notable artists

-Bob Dylan first performed at Cafe Wha? during a "hootenany" night on January 24, 1961 after hitchhiking across the country.
+Bob Dylan first performed at Cafe Wha? during a hootenanny night on January 24, 1961, after hitchhiking across the country.
 He continued playing at the club as a backup harmonica player during the afternoon.

-Before she was part of the folk trio Peter, Paul, and Mary, Mary Travers was a waitress at Cafe Wha?
+Before she was part of the folk trio Peter, Paul and Mary, Mary Travers was a waitress at Cafe Wha?

 Based on the recommendation of folk singer Richie Havens, Roth hired Jimi Hendrix as a recurring performer in 1966.
 Billed as "Jimmy James and the Blue Flames", he played five sets a night, six nights a week.
-Chas Chandler, the bassist for The Animals, discovered Hendrix at Cafe Wha? and brought him to England to promote his career.
+Chas Chandler, the bassist for the Animals, discovered Hendrix at Cafe Wha? and brought him to England to promote his career.

-In 1967, Bruce Springsteen's band, The Castiles, played afternoon sets for two months.
+In 1967, Bruce Springsteen's band, the Castiles, played afternoon sets for two months.

 Van Halen singer David Lee Roth is the nephew of Manny Roth, and he and Van Halen performed at Cafe Wha? in 2012.

 Notable comedians who performed at the club early in their careers include Woody Allen, Lenny Bruce, Joan Rivers, Bill Cosby, and Richard Pryor.